High-order geodesic coupling of shear-Alfv\'{e}n and acoustic continua in tokamaks: Abstract

 \section{Abstract}

-High-order plasma shaping (mainly elongation and shift, as opposed to low-order toroidicity) is shown to couple \SA{} and acoustic continua and, under certain conditions, to open frequency gaps between those of geodesic acoustic modes (GAMs) and toroidicity-induced \alfven{} eigenmodes (TAEs).
-Global eigenmodes in these gaps are found to be unstable to hot-ion populations typical of tokamak operation, whilst their fundamental resonances with circulating particles are shown to take place at velocities near the geometric mean of the \alfven{} and sound speeds.
+High-order plasma shaping (mainly elongation and shift, as opposed to low-order toroidicity) is shown, under certain conditions, to open gaps in the coupled shear-\alfven{} and acoustic continua at frequencies significantly above the values predicted by previous theories.
+Global eigenmodes in these gaps, which lie between those of geodesic acoustic modes (GAMs) and toroidicity-induced \alfven{} eigenmodes (TAEs), are found unstable to hot-ion populations typical of tokamak operation, whilst their fundamental resonances with circulating particles are shown to take place at velocities near the geometric mean of the \alfven{} and sound speeds.
+Therefore, such eigenmodes are expected to be observed near the predicted frequencies at operating tokamaks, playing a still unexplored role in magnetohydrodynamic spectroscopy as well as in the stability of next-step fusion experiments.